Table Of Contents

 Client Side Deployment

 Even if there was a good framework, it would have to address deployment.
 I recently tried deploying a PyQt app to some windows machines and it sucked.
-My team even tried compiling to an exe and that was a whole ass experience.
+My team even tried compiling to an exe and that was a whole-ass experience.
 Client side deployment for interpreted languages seems to always have a few issues and it seems to be especially prevalent with python.
-The operating system provided python interpreter always seems to cause problems without fail and particularly with beginners who aren't used/don't know who to set up a virtual environment for python.
+The operating system provided python interpreter always seems to cause problems without fail and particularly with beginners who aren't used/don't know how to set up a virtual environment for python.
 Going along with that, I've always found python dependencies to also be a huge mess when working with/deploying python code with

 setup.py being not very robust to errors and difficult to understand for beginners compared to other languages (rust's cargo being one in particular that I like).
 Fortunately, there are a few projects in the community that make dependency management easier like

 poetry .
 Both tools make things pretty straight forward since